 “Haha.
 I’m glad I rang your phone seven times this morning.”

-“Do you know what my favourite number is?”
+“Do you know what my favorite number is?”
 You turned around and started walking back.

 I followed you.
 “What?”